FanDuel Sports Network: Direct-to-customer streaming service

 Formerly named Bally Sports+, FanDuel Sports Network's over-the-top subscription streaming platform offers livestreams and market-specific video-on-demand content from its individual regional networks.
 In addition to offering live game telecasts from the FanDuel Sports Network regional networks, the service also provides game replays, team-centered studio programs, outdoor programming, and selected programs syndicated to the network's national and regional feeds.

 In December 2020, Sinclair announced plans to launch a direct-to-consumer streaming service based around the linear Bally Sports networks.
 The service was originally targeted for a 2021 launch, though it was delayed due to Bally Sports needing to negotiate over-the-top streaming rights with the teams.
 Sinclair CEO Chris Ripley stated that the service was meant to target cord cutters, whom the company felt were underserved in the regional sports market.

-Bally Sports+ was soft-launched on June 23, 2022, initially available to customers residing in the service areas of Bally Sports Kansas City, Bally Sports Detroit, Bally Sports Florida, Bally Sports Wisconsin, and Bally Sports Florida/Bally Sports Sun—the five markets where Bally Sports was able to negotiate streaming rights to the local MLB team.
+Bally Sports+ was soft-launched on June 23, 2022, initially available to customers residing in the service areas of Bally Sports networks in Kansas City, Detroit, Florida, Wisconsin, and Florida/Sun, the five markets where Bally Sports was able to negotiate streaming rights to the local MLB team.
 The service launched three weeks after NESN launched NESN 360, the first DTC streaming service ever offered by an American regional sports network, on June 1.

-The service—which is sold for $19.99/month or $189.99/year—uses the same infrastructure as the Bally Sports app, and was initially available on smartphones and tablet devices.
-Due to regional rights restrictions, the service is only available to users in markets serviced by a network owned or affiliated with Bally Sports.
+The service, which was sold for $19.99/month or $189.99/year, uses the same infrastructure as the Bally Sports app, and was initially available on smartphones and tablet devices.
+Due to regional rights restrictions, the service was only available to users in markets serviced by a network owned or affiliated with Bally Sports.

 In August 2022, Bally Sports announced that Bally Sports+ would expand to the rest of its markets on September 26, 2022.

-After Bally Sports' rebranding in October 2024, Bally Sports+ has been known as simply FanDuel Sports Network, with no plus sign included anymore.
+The service was rebranded simply to FanDuel Sports Network upon the October 2024 rebranding.